Barclays settles lawsuit over 2008 Lehman brokerage purchase

 Barclays expects to record a roughly $750 million pre-tax gain when it next reports financial results on July 29.

-The settlement would end six years of litigation by Giddens to recoup various assets he said totalled more than $7.6 billion.
+The settlement would end six years of litigation by Giddens to recoup various assets he said totaled more than $7.6 billion.

 It followed the U.S. Supreme Court's refusal on May 4 to hear his appeal of a lower court decision that upheld Barclays' claim to $4 billion of disputed assets.